prezi/lunchie/README.md

 - HUBOT_HIPCHAT_PASSWORD your_password

 After assigning at least 1 dyno to this task, your Lunchie should be up and running in HipChat, always!

+In Heroku , If you want to see the actual records in the database you need to use this addone [ https://addons.heroku.com/pgbackups ]

 ## Restart the bot